TraistaRafael/ros_4_wheel_demo/README.md

 6. Initially, I was not able to see if the wheels are actually rotating, so I added some yellow indicators on wheels.

 7. At some point, the robot was moving almost ok, but the left-right direction was reversed relative to GUI map.
 The solution was to update my conversion functions, to reverse langitude axis.
-For more details please check the following:
+For more details please check the following functions:
 ```
 sensor_msgs::NavSatFix ControlPlugin::GazeboPosToGeoLoc(ignition::math::Vector3d  gazebo_pos)
 ignition::math::Vector3d ControlPlugin::GeoLocToGazeboPos(sensor_msgs::NavSatFix geo_loc)